emmanueltouzery/blog/posts/2016-10-13-teaching-racket.md

 that they had at least some understanding of the program structure and of the geometry involved.
 Thank you `CodeWorld`!

-Also thumbs up to DrRacket for displaying also pictures in the REPL output!
+Also thumbs up to DrRacket for displaying pictures in the REPL output!

 ## The Big Bang